ogaaabriel/gymbro_api/README.md

 npm run dev
 ```

-You can use the `requests.http` file to test the api endpoints.
+You can use the `.http` files in requests folder to test the api endpoints.
 To do it you must install the vscode extension `REST Client Api`.